rcap107/rcap107.github.io/content/posts/news/wherehavibeen.md

     appendFilePath: true # to append file path to Edit link
 ---
 It's been a while, hasn't it?
 According the newly added [archives](/posts/archives) page, the latest post in this blog goes back all the way to July 2022...
-Well, it does not seem like I kept my (very tentative) promise of posting frequently.
+Well, it does not seem like I kept my promise of posting with some frequency.

 No matter!
 Something did happen a few months ago (last October), and I have been quite busy because of it.
 I have moved to Paris!
 For the next two years (starting last October), I have been/will be